Universal Multilayer Network Exploration by Random Walk with Restart: Results

-We applied the protocol to other multilayer networks and observed varied behavior, from highly variable top-rankings and scattered projections in the PCA space for the airport multilayer network (supplementary Fig. S14) to robust top-rankings with well-clustered projections in the PCA space for the biological multilayer network composed of 3 types of nodes (genes, diseases and drugs, supplementary Fig. S15).
+We applied the parameter space exploration protocol to other multilayer networks and observed diverse behaviors, from highly variable top-rankings and scattered projections in the PCA space for the airport multilayer network (supplementary Fig. S15) to robust top-rankings with well-clustered projections in the PCA space for the biological multilayer network composed of 3 types of nodes (genes, diseases and drugs, supplementary Fig. S16).
 Overall, our parameter space study reveals different sensitivities to input parameters depending on the multilayer network explored.
 The protocol is available within the MultiXrank package and can be used to characterize in-depth the sensitivity to input parameters of any multilayer network.